 - Windows workflow foundation

-Understanding where developers spend their time online and offline, connect and communicate with each other can help broaden your overall understanding of the hiring capabilities.
+Understanding where developers spend their time online and offline, connecting and communicating with each other, can help broaden your overall understanding of the hiring capabilities.

-If you are looking to hire an in-house developer, of course, you can post your job description on LinkedIn or local job boards and look for suitable developers’ CVs there.
-However, you should understand that exceptional .Net developers are usually not seeking a job actively.
-They are working on interesting projects in great companies.
-To interest them in your offer, you should reach them with different channels.
-We suggest looking for good .Net Developers on the following sites:
+If you are looking to hire an in-house developer, you can post your job description on LinkedIn or local job boards and look for suitable developers’ CVs there.
+However, you should understand that exceptional .Net developers are usually not actively seeking a job.
+They are working on interesting projects for great companies.
+You should reach them through different channels.
+We suggest looking for great .Net Developers on the following sites:

 - GitHub is the largest developers’ community globally, with many skilled .Net developers who share their experiences there.

-- Stack Overflow, which is also a large developers’ community.
+- Stack Overflow is also a large developers’ community.

 - Reddit, where you can find communities with specific topics, including programming and .Net development.

-- Forums and groups on social media are also a good place to look for, especially if you can find a group of specific technologies you need, like .Net.
+- Forums and groups on social media are also good places to look for, especially if you can find a group of specific technologies you need, like .Net.

 If you need to hire a freelancer, you can look for them on platforms like Upwork.
-There is a great number of freelance applicants that are actively searching for a job.
-However, we’d like to emphasize that freelances are not a good choice for core development, as they usually are not deeply interested in the project.
+There is a great number of freelance applicants that are actively searching for work.
+However, we’d like to emphasize that freelancers are not a good choice for core development, as they usually are not deeply interested in the project.
 They are more helpful as additional power for your core team.

-Also, if you need a dedicated developer to work on your project with your in-house team and want this specialist to be focused on your tasks, you should consider hiring a contractor.
-With YouTeam, you can get a needed experienced .Net developer within two weeks.
+Also, if you need a dedicated developer to work on your project with your in-house team and want this specialist to focus on your tasks, consider hiring a contractor.
+With YouTeam, you can get an experienced .Net developer within two weeks.

 Be specific in your job description

-- Give a brief description of the job role and responsibilities the developer should be able to take upon;
+- Give a brief job description and responsibilities the developer should be able to take on;

 - Mention the industry and some details of the project, so you’ll more likely get applicants that previously had a similar experience.